onoi/cache/README.md

 - Support for MediaWiki's `BagOStuff` cache interface
 - Support for the `Doctrine` cache interface
-- Provides a [LRU][lru] `FixedInMemoryCache` array cache to be used without any external dependency
+- Provides a `FixedInMemoryLruCache` array [LRU][lru] cache without any external cache provider dependency
 - Provides a `CompositeCache` to combine different cache instances and allow access through hierarchical iteration on a first-come first-served basis

 ## Requirements

-PHP 5.3 or later
+PHP 5.3 / HHVM 3.3 or later

 ## Installation